zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-03-control.md

 ---

 Feel free to explore these exercises further, and don’t hesitate to experiment with your own ideas.
+If you have any questions or need clarification, feel free to discuss them in the Slack channel.
 The more you practice, the more confident you’ll become in your Python programming skills.
 Good luck!